 Individual tax reform simple

-Congress passed what it called “tax reform” last year.
-Here’s what we think true tax reform would look like:
+Congress passed what it called “tax reform” in 2017.
+But it did nothing about simplification — creating a tax filing the average citizen can understand.
+Here’s what we think true income tax reform would look like:

 Thousands of pages of tax code contain special breaks for people and corporations.
 The simplest individual tax forms are multi-page nightmares that nobody understands.